gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## FN1

-Funciton keys are rarely used on Mac but here for prosperity.
-Base layer switch and One Shot Toggle keys are in contorted positions.
+Function keys are rarely used on Mac but here for prosperity.
+Base layer switches and One Shot Toggle keys are in contorted positions to avoid accidental press.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|
 |---|---|---|---|---|---|---|---|---|---|---|